Illumina/manta/README.md

 strong evidence otherwise.
 It provides scoring models for germline variants in small sets of diploid samples and somatic variants in matched tumor/normal sample pairs.
 There is experimental support for analysis of unmatched tumor samples as well.
-See the [user guide] [UserGuide] for a full description of capabilities and limitations, and the [Manta preprint][mss] for additional methods and benchmarking details.
+Manta accepts input read mappings from BAM or CRAM files and reports all SV and indel inferences in VCF 4.1 format.
+See the [user guide] [UserGuide] for a full description of capabilities and limitations, and the [Manta preprint] [mss] for additional methods and benchmarking details.

 [UserGuide]:src/markdown/mantaUserGuide.md
 [mss]:http://dx.doi.org/10.1101/024232